• Skip to primary navigation

 Jump to Recipe

-Grilled artichoke halves on a grill
+Several small grilled artichoke halves on a grill.

 Whenever I add the words smoky or grilled to a recipe title, it automatically sounds delicious.